-- 2.2 The Environment Agency (EA) keeps detailed records on the location and type of flood defences within the District; they also record who has responsibility for each, be it the EA themselves, a local authority or a private business or individual. - 2.3 Most defences are located within the urban area, which is to be expected given the devastation flooding caused within the city in 2005.
+- 2.2 The Environment Agency (EA) and the Local Lead Flood Authority keep detailed records on the location and type of flood assets/defences within the District; they also record who has responsibility for each, be it the EA themselves, a local authority or a private business or individual. - 2.3 Most assets/defences are located within the urban area, which is to be expected given the devastation flooding caused within the city in 2005.
 Flood defences are mainly located along the banks of the main waterways flowing through the urban area.
 The areas benefitting most from the defences are located on the south banks of the River Eden and along both banks of the River Caldew and River Petteril where these flow through the city.

 - 2.4 Whilst the urban area now enjoys a very high standard of flood protection, as a result of investment in defences after the 2005 floods, there are areas of the District that are not formally protected by flood defences, some of which function as floodplain. - 2.5 There are scattered areas of development which are still at risk, though these tend to be in more sparsely populated areas.
 In previous consultations on the Local Plan the Environment Agency has also indicated in their response that they are continuing to investigate the catchments of Gosling Sike in Carlisle and Brampton Beck in Brampton to see what can be done to address localised flooding issues in these areas.
-In order to support the development objectives of the emerging Local Plan, it would be beneficial to support efforts to increase the flood prevention measures of these areas as and when opportunities arise. - 2.6 The Local Plan does not propose to allocate any land for development in Flood Zones 2 or 3 i.e. those at the greatest risk of flooding.
+In order to support the development objectives of the emerging Local Plan, it would be beneficial to support efforts to increase the flood prevention measures of these areas as and when opportunities arise.

+- 2.6 The Local Plan does not propose to allocate any land for development in Flood Zones 2 or 3 i.e. those at the greatest risk of flooding.
 There is no need to provide new flood protection schemes to deliver the growth in the city that is currently proposed through the Local Plan.
 Any additional sites that come forward during the plan period that are within Flood Zone 2 or 3 will need to comply with the requirements of the NPPF and the relevant policy in the Local Plan, where it will need to be demonstrated that such sites are not at an unacceptable risk of flooding and importantly that their development would not increase the risk of flooding elsewhere.
 Any measures put forward to protect sites and surrounding areas will include flood protection schemes of varying scales and nature.
-Developers submitting applications for sites in areas where new flood protection schemes are proposed may be required to provide financial contributions to those schemes where they will benefit from them.

-2.7 Issues around surface water flooding also exist within the District.
+Developers submitting applications for sites in areas where new flood protection schemes are proposed may be required to provide financial contributions to those schemes where they will benefit from them. - 2.7 Issues around surface water flooding also exist within the District.
 These tend to be highly localised.
-Surface water flooding should largely be addressed through good planning - ensuring that development does not take place in areas prone to it, as well as ensuring that development doesn't exacerbate surface water flooding problems elsewhere.
+Surface water flooding should largely be addressed by sustainable drainage ensuring that development does not take place in areas prone to it, as well as ensuring that development doesn't exacerbate surface water flooding problems elsewhere.
+As of April 2015 Cumbria County Council as Local Lead Flood Authority become statutory consultees to the Local Planning Authority for drainage on all major developments.